Hi,

 Replies to your query are as below:

-When it comes to employee integrity, no company will comprise with this.
-It is not a "such simple reason" as you say so.
-Your management wanted to send a signal to all the serving employees that what will remain in store for them if they involve in any unethical activities.
-In the bargain you have become their scapegoat.
-But then essence of law lies in psychological deterrence more than its application.
-By terminating you they also have sent a signal that they do not take into account the length of service while doing justice.
-They are driven by head than heart.
+When it comes to employee integrity, no company will compromise on this.
+It is not a "such simple reason" as you say.
+Your management wanted to send a signal to all the serving employees about what will happen if they involve in any unethical activities.
+In the process, you have become their scapegoat.
+However, the essence of the law lies in psychological deterrence more than its application.
+By terminating you, they have also sent a signal that they do not consider the length of service when delivering justice.
+They are driven more by the head than the heart.
+However, the method of termination should be legal.
+Did they conduct a domestic inquiry?
+Did they give you a chance to defend your position?
+After the inquiry, did they issue a show-cause notice to you?
+You can challenge your termination if the principles of natural justice are not followed.

-2. Will I get a job now as my relieving letter is scrutinized??
+2. Will I get a job now as my relieving letter is scrutinized?

 Thanks,